-Yoyo is preparing a podcast series on the themes of her book ‘Sacred Shit – Food for Unfolding’, that will be launched by the end of this year.
-It illuminates eight life cycles or stages of awakening, represented by the chakras.
-Topics are:
+Yoyo is preparing a podcast series on the themes of her book ‘Sacred Shit – Food for Unfolding’, that will be launched in January 2023.
+It illuminates eight life cycles or stages of spiritual awakening.
+Her interviewees relate how they found their passion in life and how they manage to live it despite difficult circumstances and challenging situations.

 Prior to the official book launch a pdf of the manuscript can be ordered via [email protected]

-Born in 1944 in Amsterdam, Yoyo grew up in a nearby commuter village, with parents who were both born and raised in the East-Indies (where her grandparents had emigrated to at the beginning of the first World War) – with influences from Christianity, Buddhism, Hinduism, Islam Pantheism and Taoism.
+Born in 1944 in Amsterdam, Yoyo grew up in a nearby commuter village.
+Her parents were both born and raised in the East-Indies (where her grandparents had emigrated to after the first World War), where they grew up with influences from Christianity, Taoism, Buddhism, Hinduism, Islam and Animism.

 The divorce of her parents in 1950 left her mother with four children: she was the eldest (6), the youngest just born.